Factorization algebras and abelian CS/WZW-type correspondences: Introduction

 On the boundary $\Sigma = \partial M$, there is a factorization algebra $\Cur^\q_{WZW}$ encoding the chiral $U(1)$ currents, with the Schwinger term determined by $\kappa$.
 (See \S5.4 of~\cite{CG1} for its construction and verification that it recovers the standard vertex algebra and OPE.)

-In this paper we will construct a factorization algebra $\Obs^\q_{CS/WZW}$ for abelian Chern-Simons theory on $M$ with a particular boundary condition called the chiral WZW boundary condition.
+We construct a factorization algebra $\Obs^\q_{CS/WZW}$ for abelian Chern-Simons theory on $M$ with a particular boundary condition called the chiral WZW boundary condition.
 (As far as we are aware, this is the first construction of a factorization algebra of observables of a field theory arising on a manifold with boundary.)
 It interpolates between the Chern-Simons observables and the chiral currents in the following precise sense.

 \begin{thm} The factorization algebra $\Obs^\q_{CS/WZW}$ is stratified in the sense that \begin{itemize} \item on the interior $\mathring M$, there is a natural \emph{isomorphism}

 of factorization algebras, and \item on the boundary $\partial M = \Sigma$, there is a quasi-isomorphism